 When it comes to cooking meat in the slow cooker, we think low and slow is best.
 We recommend cooking it on low for 7-8 hours.
 However you can cook it in your slow cooker on high for 4-5 hours.
 It will depend on your slow cooker and the size of your pork shoulder too.
 If your pork isn't falling apart then it isn't tender enough and it needs some extra time.

-What to serve it with
+What to serve with slow cooked pulled pork

 This recipe makes a big batch so you will have lots of leftovers to use in different ways.

 Yes, pulled pork freezes really well.
 You can portion it out and it will keep in the freezer for 2-3 months.
-It will also keep in the fridge for 3-4 days, but it might start to get a bit dry.

 The best way to reheat pulled pork is in a pan with a little oil.
 It will only takes a couple of minutes.

 When it is cooked, put it on a chopping board and use two forks to pull all the meat off.
 It should just fall apart.